millsbecouv/millsbecouv/README.md

 # Hi, I'm Mills Becouvarakis 👋

-I'm a motivated business analytics graduate student at the College of William & Mary, with a Bachelor of Business Administration from Emory and Henry University.
-I’m passionate about extracting insights from data and using data-driven decision-making to solve real-world problems.
-I'm currently seeking a full-time position in business analytics.
+I'm a business analytics graduate student at the College of William & Mary, holding a Bachelor of Business Administration from Emory and Henry University.
+I'm passionate about transforming data into actionable insights and using analytics to make the world a better place.
+I love applying data-driven solutions across diverse fields—whether it's enhancing sports performance, promoting nature conservation, or improving financial literacy.
+I'm actively seeking a full-time position in business analytics where I'd like to leverage my skills, embrace new challenges, and create positive change in any industry I work in.

 ## 🔧 Skills
 - **Hard Skills:** SQL, Python, R, Tableau, Alteryx, Matplotlib, Seaborn, Pandas, Advanced Excel, Microsoft Office, GitHub